How to Ensure Food Safety at Home

 #3: Wash Your Reusable Grocery Bag

 You might have cleaned your hands, wiped the countertop, and washed your utensils, but if your grocery bag is dirty, then you might get food poisoning.
+After all, grocery bag is the place where you keep the grocery and it can result in cross-contamination.
 When you use your grocery bag for meat and don’t wash it, the bacteria might be transferred to the next food item you carry in the grocery bag.
 It gets worse if you use the bag for fruits — because they are often eaten raw without any cooking or peelin.

 There is no small mistake when it comes to food safety.
+Every step must be taken carefully to ensure complete safety of your customers.
 The process of ensuring food safety is so simple that it might be ignored.
 When you value your family’s health and know the costs that accompany food poisoning, then you will become more careful when handling food.
 If you would like to become a certified safe food handler, sign up for our online course today!

 Food establishments are held at a higher standard by the government, especially by national health…Read More >>